 A reversal of an impairment loss is credited to the income statement in the period in which it arises.
-There was no impairment recorded during the years ended December 31, 2009, 2010 and 2011.
+There was no impairment recorded during the years ended December 31, 2010, 2011 and 2012.

-(g) Cash and cash equivalents
+(h) Cash and cash equivalents

 For the purpose of the consolidated cash flow statements, cash and cash equivalents consist of cash on hand and in banks, and time deposits with banks with original maturities of three months or less.